Vir Biotechnology Inc. (VIR) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price predicted by analysts for VIR is $33.88, which is $22.32 above the current price.
-The public float for VIR is 115.15M and currently, short sellers hold a 4.37% ratio of that float.
-The average trading volume of VIR on September 08, 2023 was 1.25M shares.
+The average price point forecasted by analysts for Vir Biotechnology Inc. (VIR) is $32.75, which is $22.02 above the current market price.
+The public float for VIR is 113.19M, and currently, short sellers hold a 4.45% ratio of that float.
+The average trading volume of VIR on September 12, 2023 was 1.30M shares.

 VIR’s Market Performance